Naval tactics: Key concepts

 The key threat in modern naval combat is the airborne cruise missile, which can be delivered from surface, subsurface or airborne platforms.
 With missile speeds ranging up to Mach 4, engagement time may be only seconds and such missiles can be designed to "skim the sea" mere meters above the sea surface.
 The key to successful defence was argued to be to destroy the launch platform before it fires, thus removing a number of missile threats at once.
 This is not always possible so the anti-aircraft warfare (AAW) resources need to be balanced between the outer and inner air battles.
 Missile tactics are now mostly fire and forget in the manner of the Harpoon or Exocet or utilize over-the-horizon targeting, such as the Tomahawk or Silkworm.
 Close-range missile defence in the modern age depends heavily on close-in weapon systems (CIWS) such as the Phalanx or Goalkeeper.

+Most naval vessels can only withstand one or two missile strikes before they are put out of commission.
+In the 1970s, defense planners began developing backup defenses like the Sea Sparrow missile and CIWS.
+Large navies like the US Navy responded to the advent of missiles by adopting a “haystack” distribution with ships that are more dispersed to protect major targets like aircraft carriers.
+The 1985 article “Cruise Missile Warfare” in US Naval Institute's Proceedings used a relationship proposed by the Brookings Institution to assess the likeliness a ship would be put out of commission by missile damage.
+The number of hits needed to put a ship out of action is related to the length of the ship.
+A hit by a modern warhead would incapacitate a modern 300-foot long warship.
+Another similar sized warhead is needed for each additional 100 feet.

 Though traveling under water and at lower speeds, torpedoes present a similar threat.
 As is the case with missiles, torpedoes are self-propelled and can be launched from surface, subsurface, and air platforms.
 Modern versions of this weapon present a wide selection of homing technologies specially suited to their particular target.
 There are far fewer means of destroying incoming torpedoes compared to missiles.

 Submarines, as subsurface launching platforms, present an important threat to conventional naval operations.
 Anechoic coatings and ultra-quiet pump-jets provide modern submarines with the advantage of stealth.
 The move towards shallow water operations has greatly increased this advantage.
 Mere suspicion of a submarine threat can force a fleet to commit resources to removing it, as the consequences of an undetected enemy submarine can obviously be lethal.
 The threat posed by British submarines during the Falklands War of 1982 was one of the reasons why the Argentine Navy was limited in its operations.
 A single submarine at sea also impacted operations in the Indo-Pakistani Naval War of 1971.